 By 1960, population growth forced the City and the Littleton Fire Protection District to abandon the 70 year old volunteer system, and professional firemen were hired for the first time.
 In 1974 it became the first fire department in the state to include a paramedic unit, saving the lives of more than a thousand people since.
 In comparison to the last six months of 1890 when the Hook and Ladder Company responded to just one fire, during the same period a century later, the Littleton Fire Department responded to some 3,000 calls.
 In 1890, the fire loss was the value of one farm house; in 1990, 159 properties valued at $24 million were touched by fire, but the swift suppression techniques of the department limited actual loss to a mere $1.3 million.

-In 2017, the Littleton Fire Department, now known as Littleton Fire Rescue, continues to respond to fires in the community, but it is not generally known that illnesses and injuries make up approximately 65-70% of emergency calls.
-Each Littleton engine and medic unit is fully equipped and staffed by a minimum of one paramedic for advanced life support capabilities.
-Littleton Fire also has special teams available for water accidents, Tactical Emergency Medical Support (TEMS), wildland/urban interface fires, and hazardous material.
-In addition, the Littleton Fire Prevention Division works to ensure that commercial structures in Littleton are following national fire codes and hazardous material regulations.
-The proud tradition begun by the John G. Lilley Hook and Ladder Company continues to this day.
+By 2017, the Littleton Fire Department, known as Littleton Fire Rescue, continued to respond to fires in the community, but it was not generally known that illnesses and injuries made up approximately 65-70% of emergency calls.
+Each Littleton engine and medic unit was fully equipped and staffed by a minimum of one paramedic for advanced life support capabilities.
+Littleton Fire also had special teams available for water accidents, Tactical Emergency Medical Support (TEMS), wildland/urban interface fires, and hazardous material.

 Easton, John.
 Littleton Firefighters: a History, a Heritage, a Tradition, 1960-1995.
 Littleton: Littleton Fire Department, 1996.